 For Current TutorsPlease go to the tutor resource site to submit evaluations and complete other tasks.

 The program brings together an individual student – or a small group of students – with a trained tutor to improve the skills essential for the course, address questions about the course content, organize a study plan, and build confidence.

 Tutoring is open to all students on campus, subject to the availability of tutors.

 All students requesting a tutor must meet with an Aspire Educational Counselor to complete the necessary paperwork.
 The tutor request form will ask you the specifics of your class (title, instructor, course number) as well as more detailed information such as your challenges in the class, how you think a tutor may support you, and your preferred way of learning.

 Who are our tutors?

 Tutors are current Keene State students who may be eligible for work study or student hourly pay.
-(We hire based on qualifications, however.)
 Tutors must receive an A or B in the course or courses they wish to tutor and have an overall GPA of at least a 2.75 (3.0 preferred) and maintain that GPA.
 Tutors must communicate well and be willing to work with individuals or small groups, have a sincere desire to help, and have a high level of patience.

-If you are interested in becoming a tutor, please stop by the Aspire Program office to pick up an application and faculty recommendation form.
-We will also need a current copy of your transcript, which can be obtained from the Registrar’s Office in the Elliot Center.
-Interview appointments may be made with Jeanne Hearn, Tutor Coordinator, after the application and recommendation forms are complete and your transcript is obtained.
+If you are interested in becoming a tutor, please stop by the Aspire office to pick up an application and faculty recommendation form.
+Interview appointments may be made with Jeanne Hearn, Tutor Coordinator, after the application and recommendation forms are complete and your transcript is reviewed.